tylertitsworth/5th-age-srd/Classes/Warlord.md

 **Target:** One nearby ally who hit with a Melee Attack

-**Effect:** The ally also deals 5, 10 at 5th level, and 20 at 8th level, ongoing damage.
+**Effect:** The ally also deals 5, 10 at champion tier, and 20 at epic tier, ongoing damage.

 #### Adventurer Feat